Mastering the Deep Research Process: Step-by-Step Guide [2025]

 I – Interesting: Does it matter to you and your audience?

 - Bad: “What is the history of staplers?”
-(Unless you’re in office supply industry)
+(Unless you’re in the office supply industry)

 - Good: “How can workplace design improve employee productivity?”